-A: It adds over one hundred new NPC:s with unique appearences to the Vanilla levelled lists for added racial diversity while staying lore friendly.
+A: It adds hundreds of new NPC:s with unique appearences to the Vanilla levelled lists for added racial diversity while staying lore friendly.
 Stats, levels, items, abilities, spawning, etc is entirely handled by Vanilla mechanisms, which ensures great compatibility with mods that for example tweak combat stats, or add and change clothing and weapons.

 Q: Does this mod change outfits, weapons, armor, or ANYTHING from Vanilla except Level Lists?

 A: Orc Legionnaires get Heavy Armor.
 Otherwise, there's no changes at all.
 My screenshots feature items from Immersive Armors, Wet & Cold, Cloaks of Skyrim, Enhanced Stormcloak Variety, and many others.
 ENB is Truevision.